alanbchristie/squonk-machine/README.md

     $ ansible --version
     $ vagrant --version

->   Personally, as Ansible is Python application, I run Vagrant from
+>   Personally, as Ansible is a Python application, I run Vagrant from
     within a Python _ansible_ virtualenv.
-Create a virtualenv environmane and install Ansible in it and run the machine form there:
+Create a virtualenv environment and install Ansible in it and run the machine form there:

     $ mkvirtualenv -p python2 ansible
-    (ansible) $ pip install ansible==2.0.0
+    (ansible) $ pip install ansible==2.4.0

 ## Prerequisites